 At meetings, all prospective members are informed of the necessity of performing 25 hours of community service, 10 of which can be school service, as one requirement for membership.
 Prospective members are responsible for providing verifiable records of such service on forms provided by the Blue Valley Northwest Chapter.

 A list of candidates eligible for membership is obtained through a computer printout of unweighted and weighted cumulative grade point averages for sophomores and juniors.
-The scholastic qualifications for membership in the Blue Valley Northwest Chapter of the National Honor Society for the 2013-2014 school year shall be a minimum weighted and/or unweighted grade point average of 3.500 on a 4.000 scale.
+The scholastic qualifications for membership in the Blue Valley Northwest Chapter of the National Honor Society for the 2013-2014 school year and every year thereafter shall be a minimum weighted and/or unweighted grade point average of 3.500 on a 4.000 scale.
 In accordance with the national guidelines, only those students meeting the 3.500 weighted and/or unweighted GPA minimum who have been in attendance at Blue Valley Northwest for a period equivalent to one semester prior to selection for membership shall be considered eligible, excluding transfer memberships.

 Based upon scholastic achievement as demonstrated by the weighted and/or unweighted cumulative GPA and a minimum of one semester attendance at Blue Valley Northwest, students determined eligible for National Honor Society membership will be notified by letter.
 In addition, a list will be posted on appropriate bulletin boards of those students who have met the eligibility requirements.
 Students are invited to check with their counselors and the National Honor Society sponsor(s) if they feel that their names have been omitted from the list.
 The letter of notification sent to the student will include instructions to attend a mandatory meeting with their parents and National Honor Society sponsor(s) for the purpose of explanation of the selection process, and for distribution of a packet of information which includes the by-laws, an “Instructions to the Candidate” letter, a Data Sheet, a parental signature form, information regarding the required Induction rehearsal and the required Induction activities that the student must complete and submit by specific dates in order to be considered for membership.